swlaschin/fsharpforfunandprofit.com/_posts/2012-05-04-how-types-work-with-functions.md

 val it : int = 8
 {% endhighlight %}

-“`add1`” is a function that maps ints to ints, as we can see from its signature.
+"`add1`" is a function that maps ints to ints, as we can see from its signature.
 So it is a valid parameter for the `evalWith5ThenAdd2` function.
 And the result is 8.

 By the way, the special word "`it`" is used for the last thing that was evaluated; in this case the result we want.
 It's not a keyword, just a convention.

-Here’s another one:
+Here's another one:

 {% highlight fsharp %}
 let times3 x = x * 3      // a function of type (int -> int)